Q: When does registration begin?

 Q: Where is Historic Yates Mill County Park?

-A: Yates Mill Pond County Park is located just off of Lake Wheeler Road (near the intersection with Penny Road) in southern Wake County.
+A: Historic Yates Mill County Park is located just off of Lake Wheeler Road (near the intersection with Penny Road) in southern Wake County.
 It is approximately 20 minutes from the Museum.
-The Museum does not offer transportation to Yates Mill Pond from the downtown Museum.
+The Museum does not offer transportation to Yates Mill County Park from the downtown Museum.

 Q: Where is Prairie Ridge Ecostation?